lars-frogner/OpenBabyMonitor/README.md

 > **_Note:_** This is most relevant if you installed a [pre-built system image](#installation).

 For security, you should change the baby monitor passwords to something other than the default values.
 There are three separate passwords that should be changed (all with `babymonitor` as the default value).
-These are the passwords for (1): connecting to the access point, (2): signing in to the web application and (3): performing privileged actions on the device, like logging in with SSH.
+These are the passwords for (1): connecting to the access point, (2): signing in to the web application and (3): performing privileged actions on the server, like logging in with SSH.
 All can be changed in the web application.

 In the navigation menu, click `Settings` -> `Network settings` to go to the network settings page, where there are options to change the access point password and the website password.
 After doing so, go to the system settings page by clicking `Settings` -> `System settings`.
-Here you can change the device password.
+Here you can change the server password.
 When finished, reboot the Pi by clicking `Server` -> `Reboot`.

 ### Basic operation